 Brian Eno’s visual experiments with light and video continue to parallel his musical career, with exhibitions and installations all over the globe.
-To date he has released over forty albums of his own music and exhibited extensively, as far afield as the Venice Biennale, St. Petersburg’s Marble Palace, Ritan Park in Beijing, Arcos de Lapa in Rio de Janiero and the sails of the Sydney Opera House.
+He has exhibited extensively, as far afield as St. Petersburg’s Marble Palace, Ritan Park in Beijing, Arcos de Lapa in Rio de Janeiro and the sails of the Sydney Opera House.
 He is a founding member of the Long Now Foundation, a trustee of Client Earth and patron of Videre est Credere.
 In April 2021, he launched EarthPercent, which raises money from the music industry for some of the most impactful environmental charities working on the climate emergency.
 Brian will be honoured with the Golden Lion for Lifetime Achievement at the Venice Biennale Musica in October 2023 and there will be a live premiere of the orchestral performance of his project ‘Ships’ at Teatro la Fenice.